The Hard Lefschetz Theorem on K\"ahler Lie Algebroids: Introduction

-$ $ Collecting all the necessary conditions to make all three aforementioned papers communicate with each other, we say that a K\"ahler Lie Algebroid $(\A,\rho ,[\cdot , \cdot]_\A, g_\A, \omega_\A, J_\A)$ over a manifold $M$ is \textit{Hodge-admissible} if the following conditions hold: \begin{enumerate} \item $M$ is compact, orientable, and closed \item $\A$ is elliptic \item $\A$ carries a $\frac{\omega_\A^m}{m!}$-normal integrating section $\eta$ \end{enumerate} With such a Lie Algebroid, we regain a Dolbeaut-type Decomposition of the Lie Algebroid Cohomology as well as the Hard Lefschetz Theorem. \begin{restatable}{thm}{decomp} Let $(\A,\rho, [ \cdot, \cdot],g_\A,\omega_\A,J_\A)$ be a Hodge-admissible K\"ahler Lie Algebroid.
+The general outline of the proof and paper is as follows: The notions of Kähler Lie algebroids and some of the necessary Kähler identities have been previously established in \cite{MR4722602}; separately, Hodge theory for Lie algebroids has been established in \cite{MR4377306}.
+In section 2, we recall these results, and show that the two papers results are compatible, though they use different definitions.
+In section 3, we establish Lie algebroid analogues of some necessary relations from classical Kähler geometry, and use them to prove the main results.
+In section 4, we discuss impacts of this on the Betti numbers of the algebroid, provide a method of constructing examples, and provide an example of a Kähler Lie algebroid with non-elliptic anchor that fails to satisfy the Hard Lefschetz Theorem.
+Before we proceed to section two, we present the main results here.
+Collecting all the necessary conditions to make the aforementioned papers communicate with each other, we say that a K\"ahler Lie Algebroid $(\A,\rho ,[\cdot , \cdot], h)$ over a manifold $M$ is \textit{Hodge-admissible} if the following conditions hold: \begin{enumerate} \item $M$ is compact, orientable, and closed. \item $\A$ is elliptic. \item $\A$ carries an integrating section. \end{enumerate} With such a Lie algebroid, we regain a Dolbeault-type decomposition of the Lie algebroid cohomology as well as the Hard Lefschetz Theorem. \begin{restatable}{thm}{decomp} Let $(\A,\rho, [ \cdot, \cdot],h)$ be a Hodge-admissible K\"ahler Lie algebroid.
 Then the harmonic forms are bigraded, that is

 where $\mathcal{H}^{p,q} = \ker(\Delta) \cap\Omega_\A^{p,q}$ is finite-dimensional.
 We also have that